CodeSinghh/Kubernetes---Docker/Project Documentation.md

 4. **Update IAM Role**:
    - After selecting the IAM role, click on the "Update IAM role" button to attach the role to the EC2 instance.

-### Why We Need IAM Role

-IAM (Identity and Access Management) roles are crucial in managing access to AWS resources securely.
-Here's why we need IAM roles:

-1. **Granular Access Control**:
-   - IAM roles allow you to define fine-grained permissions for accessing AWS resources.
-You can specify what actions a user, service, or resource can perform on AWS services.

-2. **Least Privilege Principle**:
-   - IAM roles adhere to the principle of least privilege, which means granting only the permissions necessary to perform specific tasks.
-This minimizes the risk of unauthorized access or misuse of resources.

-3. **Temporary Credentials**:
-   - IAM roles can provide temporary security credentials that are automatically rotated and managed by AWS.
-These credentials are short-lived and reduce the risk of credential compromise.

-4. **Seamless Integration**:
-   - IAM roles seamlessly integrate with various AWS services, allowing EC2 instances, Lambda functions, and other resources to access AWS services securely without the need for long-term access keys.

-5. **Secure Access to AWS Services**:
-   - By attaching an IAM role to an EC2 instance, you ensure that the instance has the necessary permissions to access other AWS services securely, such as S3, DynamoDB, or RDS, based on the defined policies.

 By leveraging IAM roles, you can effectively manage access to your AWS resources while maintaining security and compliance standards within your organization.

 ### Step 5: Building Infrastructure Using Terraform